How to Start a Small Business 101 — The Ultimate Guide

 The Data-Led Approach to Store Design

-The good news is that small business owners now have the tools to take a data-led approach to choosing the right store design.
+The good news is that when you’re starting your small business, you now have the tools to take a data-led approach to choosing the right store design.
 For example: Not sure what type of music gets your customers in the mood to spend?
 Simply choose a few different styles and display a different one each week.
 After the test is complete, analyze sales data to help you identify what could be impacting sales.
 The key to getting accurate results from this kind of test is to avoid switching up the other variables in your store that can impact sales, such as signage, or testing one type of music during a regular business week and another type during a holiday week.
-For more details on how to create controlled in-store experiments, you can check out Lean Retail 101 by ShopKeep Founder and CEO, Jason Richelson.
+For more details on how to create controlled in-store experiments, you can check out Lean Retail 101

 Looking for shop design inspiration?
 Check out the retail design blog.